 The Bank of Canada announced today that it is increasing the key overnight rate by 50 basis points from 1% to 1.5%.
 As in the last announcement, the Bank noted strong economic growth in Canada, and is predicting continued solid growth in the second quarter of 2022.
 Inflation continues to be the primary source of concern, driven by factors including the war in Ukraine and COVID-related lockdowns in China that are leading to continuing supply chain disruptions.

-The Bank was very clear: mortgage rates will continue to rise.
+The message was very clear: there will be another Bank of Canada interest rate hike and mortgage rates will continue to rise.
 You can be fairly certain that the next announcement on July 13 will bring news of another 50-basis point rate increase.

 What this means for you

 If you have a variable-rate mortgage or a home equity line of credit (HELOC), you need to understand what the effect of this 50-basis point increase on your mortgage payment will be, and you should be budgeting for further rate increases of 1-2% by the end of 2022.
 A helpful tool to simulate different mortgage situations is Ratehub.ca's mortgage payment calculator.